Tongyaya/Anony/README.md

 ### RealData_0: Original Image Preprocessing
 This TikTok Screenshots (TTS) dataset contains a total of 2,559 screenshots of size 720 $\times$ 1,280 randomly taken from TikTok live streams sponsored by different Audi dealers in China.
 All images are stored in the directory **Images_all_8cls**, and their corresponding annotation information is recorded in the file **master_file_8cls.npy**.

-### RealData_1: Generate Features and Corresponding Labels for Sub - images
+### RealData_1: Generate Features and Corresponding Labels for Sub-images
 - **Images_random_8cls**: This directory stores the original images of 8 classes that have been divided into training and test sets.
 - **master_file_train_8cls.npy**: Contains the training set data of 8 classes and the resized bounding box information.
 - **master_file_test_8cls.npy**: Contains the test set data of 8 classes and the resized bounding box information.